-2.4.5 As required by Principle 3 of the PFMI, an FMI should identify scenarios that may prevent it from being able to provide its critical services as a going concern.13 These scenarios should take into account the various risks to which the FMI is exposed, which will vary across different types of FMIs and even across FMIs of the same type.
-These scenarios may include, but are not limited to, credit losses or liquidity shortfalls created by a participant default, a wide range of general business losses or liquidity shortfalls,14 or the realisation of investment losses or liquidity shortfalls (for example, from financial assets the FMI holds at third parties).
+2.4.5 As required by Principle 3 of the PFMI, an FMI should identify scenarios that may prevent it from being able to provide its critical services as a going concern.14 These scenarios should take into account the various risks to which the FMI is exposed, which will vary across different types of FMIs and even across FMIs of the same type.
+These scenarios may include, but are not limited to, credit losses or liquidity shortfalls created by a participant default, a wide range of general business losses or liquidity shortfalls,15 or the realisation of investment losses or liquidity shortfalls (for example, from financial assets the FMI holds at third parties).
 They should also include the risk associated with the failure of a third party to perform a critical function for the FMI (for example, the failure of a settlement bank, liquidity provider or other service provider).
-Where the FMI is part of a group, it may be at risk from circumstances affecting other entities in the group.
-Where the FMI has links with other FMIs, it may be at risk from failures at those FMIs.
+Where the FMI is part of a group, it may be at risk from failures at those FMIs.
 The underlying assumptions should be such that the scenarios are sufficiently severe.
 Both idiosyncratic and system-wide stress scenarios should be considered, taking into account the potential impact of domestic and cross-border contagion in crises, as well as simultaneous crises in several significant markets.